TypeStrong/typedoc/.github/ISSUE_TEMPLATE/bug_report.md

     Please be as specific as possible!
 Provide codes, sreenshots, repositories, explanations, issues, links ... anything that could describe your point.
 -->

+- [ ] I have checked [issues with bug label](https://github.com/TypeStrong/typedoc/labels/bug) and found no duplicates

 ## Expected Behavior
 <!--
     According to the code or documentation, how is Typedoc supposed to work?